91juhwang/TIL/JavaScript/React/react_fundamentals.md

   * But to render the `Sqaure.values` inside a `Board` component, the `state` cannot be stayed inside the `Square`
   * Lift the state up to the parent, so the `Board` and `Square` component both would have it.

-Pulling state upwards like this is common when refactoring React components
+Pulling state upwards like this is common when refactoring React components.

+## HigherOrder Components
+Purpose of the Higher Order Components is to share common functionalities or information between multiple components. **Take in a component and returns a new component**